joker78980/Python/readme.md

-# My first time to use Github wiht VS Code
+# My first time to use Github with VS Code  1111